favonia/cloudflare-ddns/README.markdown

 </details>

 <details>
-<summary>⏱️ Can I see the timestamps of the IP checks and/or updates?</summary>
+<summary>❔ How can I see the timestamps of the IP checks and/or updates?</summary>

 The updater does not itself add timestamps because all major systems already timestamp everything: